denten-books/plain-text/3-format.md

 resemblances, and designations the programmatic sign commands and controls.

 Unlike figurative language, machine control languages function in the imperative.
 They do not stand for action---they are action.
-Code represents only the exercise of power.
 More binding than the "speech acts" J.L.
 Austin, control codes arrange and regulate.
+Code is an exercise of power, not its representation.
 The difference between representation and control is one of brute force.
 It lies in the distinction between a restraining order and physical restraint.
-A restraining order *represents* the calling forth of codified power.
+A restraining order *signifies* the calling forth of codified power.
 Physical restraints like handcuffs *enact* the exercise of codified power.
 Like all violence they do not stand for anything.
 Stripped of references, resemblances, and designations, they are in themselves an arrangement and rearrangement of matter.
 The handcuffs contort the body into the shape of submission.
 Absent a body, the restraints draw an empty shape.

 Code acts similarly to shape the word.
 Located somewhere between the screen and the storage medium, formatting relates matter to content.
 It is a